Loggerheads: An Independent Movie

 **** Danny C

-Caught this film on Netflix one evening after a busy day showing the newest wholesale replacement atomizer coils to my dispensory retailers out here in CA. I love my job at Rich Mountain Distribution since the owners believe in hearkening back to the good old days when dedication to the customer was the keystone of a business.
+Caught this film on Netflix one evening after a busy day showing the newest wholesale vapor products to my dispensory retailers out here in CA. I love my job at Rich Mountain Distribution since the owners believe in hearkening back to the good old days when dedication to the customer was the keystone of a business.
 I am one of their dedicated salesmen out there pitching our products to dispensories and vape shops.

 The movie was compelling and real, but as some reviewers have mentioned it was a bit slow.
 Nevertheless I empathize with the characters.